-Tarra McNally, assistant director of evaluation, is a medical anthropologist with over a decade of experience conducting research and managing projects in maternal and child health, reproductive health, gender-based violence and HIV/AIDS.
+Tarra McNally is assistant director of evaluation at the Center for Religion and Civic Culture at the University of Southern California.
+She is a medical anthropologist with over 17 years of experience in maternal and child health, reproductive health, gender-based violence prevention and HIV/AIDS.

 She has conducted monitoring and evaluation work for private foundations as well as non-governmental organizations with PEPFAR and U.S. Department of Defense funding.
 She received her master’s degree in anthropology from Boston University and a master’s in public health from the University of Arizona.

 McNally is a doctoral candidate at Victoria University of Wellington developing a national model to integrate maternity service clinical guidelines on pre-eclampsia and hypertension into clinical practice.